noviflow/novidemo/README.md

 Choose your favorite tool to setup your VM's.
 A recommended tool is Virtual Machine Manager to configure vm's on the host server from a remote host.
 Use the qcow2 that was supplied and configure the network interfaces using virtio.

-make sure you install these packages on the KVM host server if you plan on using qemu and virt-manager.
+Make sure you install these packages on the KVM host server if you plan on using qemu and virt-manager.

-Also make sure you disable all firewalls on the host server.

 ```
 sudo apt install qemu-kvm libvirt-bin bridge-utils virt-manager